exa18/shell-scripting/linux/bash/README.md

 ##### GFX
 - psd2jpg :: convert all .psd to .jpg in current folder
 - jpgre :: resize all .jpg which was not scaled to given number of % width/higth // arg with number change % of resize
+  > install :: imagemagick
 - pdf2pdf :: separate multi page PDF to single pages (numbered 0000, 0001 ...)
+  > install :: pdfarranger
 - doc2pdf :: convert to PDF any document openable by LibreOffice (version is checked >= 5.2.6.2)
+  > install :: libreoffice
+- pdfnopass :: rewrite encrypted PDF to no password if you know it, args: /file.pdf/ /pass/
+  > install :: ghostscript

 ##### VIDEO
 - ffavi :: convert any video to H.264/mkv crf/20 and audio mp3/48000Mhz/128k